-Cost per unit trend of 0.0% is utilized as the state does not expect the rates to change after rate review during the renewal period.
+Cost per unit trend was modified from 3.8% in the previous amendment to 0.0% for this amendment as the state does not expect the rates to change a year following rebasing resulting in a decrease to average cost per unit estimates in WYs 4 and 5.

 Estimates of Factor D for each waiver year are illustrated in the cost neutrality summary in Appendix J-1: Composite Overview and Demonstration of Cost-Neutrality Formula table.